How to Spend 3 Days in Boston

 Now that you have refueled, wander over to Newbury Street for an afternoon of shopping.
 I loved exploring this area, and was pleasantly surprised at how many local shops lined the street versus your typical big box stores.
-Stay tuned for my post on my favourite local shops on Newbury street!
+Here’s a list of my favorite local shops on Newbury street!

 Wine Break at Saltie Girl

-Ready for wine? (you’re like uhh yah I was at 10:00am, you’re just getting to this NOW?!)
+Ready for wine?
 We loved Saltie Girl, a cute seafood restaurant tucked away on Dartmouth Street.
 We had white wine, rose, and a delicious bowl of chowder while sitting at the beautifully decorated bar top.
 The bartenders are great for recommendations and happy to help answer questions!

 Dinner at Bar Mezzana

 This restaurant came as a recommendation from a few bartenders at Saltie Girl.
-It’s in the South End, so a great opportunity to check out a new neighbourhood and eat some AMAZING Italian food while sipping delicious cocktails.
-Order the tasting menu to experience a highlight reel of the chef’s favourite dishes.
-Amazing bartenders here too!
-Special shout out to Gwen for writing out an entire list by neighbourhood for us!
-A lot of the places we went were her recommendations and she killed it!
+It’s in the South End, so a great opportunity to check out a new neighborhood and eat some AMAZING Italian food while sipping delicious cocktails.
+Order the tasting menu to experience a highlight reel of the chef’s favorite dishes.

 Live Music at The Beehive

 Walk over to The Beehive for live music and an after dinner drink.
 The drinks weren’t anything to write home about, but the atmosphere and live band were incredible.
 You can look on the website to see who is playing for the week.
-Ask some locals if they recommend a certain artist, as there are some incredible talents performing there!
+Ask some locals if they recommend a certain artist, as there are some brilliant performers in rotation.